venkatesht24b/dotnet-bootcamp/ADO.Net/Task.md

 - Customer Billing Information=> Sheet3(CustomerBilling) => Customer_yyyyMMdd.xlsx
 - Stock Information => Stock_yyyyMMdd.txt (; delimeted)

-The store will send all these files into a shared path location in server. which is (D:/DailyDataLoad)
+The store will send all these files into a shared path location in server. which is (D:/DailyDataLoad/<StoreCode> Ex:D:/DailyDataLoad/STHYD001 )

-for every store there is a dedicated folder with store code for example( STHYD001, STHYD002, STTPT003, ...ETC) in code we are also representing the city name.

 Now The below task is the complete information about the task to push this data into Central database tables.
 Todo that we need to implement a logic to see D:/DailyDataLoad folder every one hour recursively read all stores related files and validate them and store them into the DB.